Cefprozil (By mouth)

 How to Use This Medicine:

-- Shake the oral liquid well just before using.
-Measure your medicine with a measuring spoon or medicine cup.
+- Oral liquid: Shake well before each use.
+Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- Keep your medicine in a closed container away from heat, moisture, or direct light.
-You may keep the oral liquid in the refrigerator for 14 days.
-After 14 days, throw away any liquid that has not been used.
+- Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
+Keep the oral liquid in the refrigerator.
 Do not freeze.
+Throw away any unused liquid after 14 days.

 Drugs and Foods to Avoid: